openssl/tools/release-tools/release-aux/README.md

   release-version-fn.sh to supply necessary functions that are specific for versioning schemes.

-- release-version-fn.sh
+- `release-version-fn.sh`

-  Supplies functions that are specific to versioning schemes:
+  Supplies functions to manipulate version data appropriately for the detected version scheme:

-  get_version() gets the version data from appropriate files.
+  `get_version()` gets the version data from appropriate files.

-  set_version() writes the version data to appropriate files.
+  `set_version()` writes the version data to appropriate files.

-  fixup_version() updates the version data, given a first argument that instructs it what update to do.
+  `fixup_version()` updates the version data, given a first argument that instructs it what update to do.

-- openssl-announce-pre-release.tmpl and openssl-announce-release.tmpl
+- `openssl-announce-pre-release.tmpl` and `openssl-announce-release.tmpl`

   Templates for announcements

-- fixup-*-release.pl and fixup-*-postrelease.pl
+- `fixup-*-release.pl` and `fixup-*-postrelease.pl`

   Fixup scripts for specific files, to be done for the release commit and for the post-release commit.

+  Some of the scripts have very similar names, to handle different file layouts.
+  For example, `fixup-CHANGES.md-postrelease.pl` handles the file `CHANGES.md` that is used in OpenSSL 3.0 and on, while `fixup-CHANGES-postrelease.pl` handles the file `CHANGES` that is used in pre-3.0 OpenSSL versions.
+  Do not confuse these or other similarly named scripts.